Skip to Main Content

 Imagine rushing to catch an elevator in your NYC building, only to find it red-tagged and out of service.
 This scenario could become a cruel reality for building owners who don’t address crucial elevator code updates.

 Ensuring the safety of your building's occupants is paramount.
 This includes keeping your elevators up to date with the latest code requirements.
 In New York City, a crucial regulation known as Door Lock Monitoring (DLM) has been in effect for elevators since January 1st, 2020.
-Unfortunetly, many property owners have neglected to place this manditory upgrade as a priority and are being flagged in violation of this safety code.
+Unfortunately, many property owners have neglected to place this mandatory upgrade as a priority and are being flagged in violation of this safety code.

 This blog post dives into the importance of DLM compliance, explores solutions for existing elevators, and highlights an upcoming code change that property owners need to be aware of.